Libera-Chat/libera-chat.github.io/content/_guides/cloaks.md

 Before your account has been assigned a cloak, your IP address or hostname will be visible, especially if you have joined any channels.
-Even when you have not joined any, your connecting host will be visible in `/whowas <yournick>`.
+Even when you have not joined any, your connecting host will be visible in `/whowas <yournick>` once you disconnect.

-Additionally,
-**you must use [SASL](/guides/sasl) or your IP will be exposed briefly** when using e.g automatic `/msg NickServ identify` as provided by your client.
-It will look like this to other users:
+When using a cloak, it is strongly recommended to use [SASL](/guides/sasl) instead of `/msg NickServ identify` to log into your account.
+SASL guarantees that you will be logged in and cloaked before your connection is visible to the rest of the Libera.Chat network, which prevents IP address exposures like this from happening:

 ```irc
 --> jsmith (~jsmith@10-10-32-1.res.dsl.example.com) has joined #channel